Kcnarf/d3-beeswarm/README.md

   .side("symetric")                           // set the side(s) available for accumulation
-                                                // could be only 'positive' or 'negative' side .x(function(d){                             // set the 'x' value accessor return xScale(d.trend);                  // evaluated once on each element of data })                                           // when starting the arrangement .arrange();                                 // launch arrangement computation;
+                                                // could be only 'positive' or 'negative' side .x(function(d){                             // set the 'x' value accessor return xScale(d.foo);                    // evaluated once on each element of data })                                           // when starting the arrangement .arrange();                                 // launch arrangement computation;
                                                 // return an array of {datum: , x: , y: }